 Getting a job in Sierra Leone is totally different to that of the United Kingdom.
-In Sierra Leone, you will need to have a connection at the organisation, by recommendation or in some cases, having to sleep with your potential Boss.
-This is reality here for now, it might change some day but to each to their own
+In Sierra Leone, you will need to have a connection at the organisation, by recommendations or in some cases, having to sleep with your potential Boss.

 By all means, if you are happy to sleep with someone for a job, go ahead, I’m not judging you.
 But for me, I don’t believe that’s the way forward.
 I have other ways of getting things I want (that’s my secret haha).
-Just remember that there are always other options to get things done.
+Just remember there are always another option to get things done.

 Local transportation is really cheap, so you can get on a shared taxi for £0.15p per journey.

 Your old friends might have moved on.
-Also people living there might have already formed their own friendship circle.
-So you might have to find your tribe and form your own band.
+Also people living there might have already form their own friendship circle.
+So find your tribe and form your own band.

 It is so normal to have married men speak to you.
 I mean I was so shocked, I’ve never had so many married men approach me until I was in Sierra Leone.
 I will have to write a whole blog post on this topic.